Chapter 23:

 Mores had clearly noticed her.

-Her heart was racing.
+Her heart raced.
 She closed her eyes, trying to think.

 She could run, fight, or do a thousand other things that weren’t like her.